Keeping Technology Centered on Humanity

-The Risk & Regulatory Services Innovation Center Sponsored by PwC advances new technologies in highly regulated industries.
+The Digital Transformation and Innovation Center Sponsored by PwC advances new technologies in highly regulated industries.

 Traffic21 is a multi-disciplinary research institute that designs, tests, and deploys technology-based solutions to problems facing the transportation system of the Pittsburgh region and the nation.

-Carnegie Mellon's degree programs and coursework place Public Interest Technology front and center, giving our students a deep understanding of how advanced tech can deliver public benefits and improve societal well-being.
+Carnegie Mellon's academic programs and coursework place Public Interest Technology front and center, giving our students a deep understanding of how advanced tech can deliver public benefits and improve societal well-being.

-Our master's degree programs train professionals with the power to have an immediate impact on organizations and society upon graduation.
+Our master's degree and certificate programs train professionals with the power to have an immediate impact on organizations and society upon graduation.

 PUBLIC POLICY & DATA ANALYTICS (MSPPM-DA)